VALife Insurance: A Costly Mistake For Veterans

 How long do you pay premiums for VALife?

-You pay premiums for life unless you choose to cancel.
+Premium payments usually continue as long as you keep the policy active.
 VALife doesn’t have a “paid-up” option, unlike many private plans that terminate payments after 20 years.
 The VA automatically deducts your monthly premium from your bank account or disability compensation.

 What’s the difference between VGLI and VALife?

-VGLI is term life insurance, designed for veterans leaving active duty.
+VGLI provides term coverage while VALife provides permanent whole life coverage.
 Coverage can last for decades, but the cost increases every five years as you age.

 VALife, on the other hand, is whole life insurance with level premiums and lifelong coverage, but with a two-year waiting period before the full payout.